ghiden/angucomplete-alt/README.md

 * Reads JSON data and allows you to specify which fields to use for display
 * Simple setup - e.g. to pull data from a server, just set the url parameter

+### Extra Features
+* Data format function: if you need to tweak data before you send to your search API, you can set your own format function.
+Search query goes through your function and gets sent to your API.
+* Clear on selection: when you select an item, input field is cleared.

 ### Getting Started
 Download the code, and include the angucomplete.js file in your page.
 Then add the angucomplete module to your Angular App file, e.g.